All Episodes

 How Comey has skated through all of this so far has been a miracle.

-If he skates through the IG report on FISA, uh, we might as well just give up.
+If he skates through the IG report on FISA, we might as well just give up.

-Now, if she gets her way, we're gonna get a treasure trove of these Russian hoax documents, evidence that will expose a lot of this deep state corruption throughout the highest levels of the Justice Department and the FBI.
+Anyway, and Sidney Powell's case, now, if she gets her way, we're going to get a treasure trove of these Russian hoax documents, evidence that will expose a lot of this deep state corruption throughout the highest levels of the Justice Department and the FBI.

 That would then be made public very soon.

-And from the looks of Sidney Powell's list, the material could be more explosive than any other document release we've seen on the Russiagate case in the three long years since the conspiracy and the hoax began because the partial list of materials that Powell's looking for.
+And from the looks of Sidney Powell's list, the material could be more explosive than any other document released we've seen on the Russiagate case in the three long years since the conspiracy and the hoax began because the partial list of materials that Powell is looking for.

 Now, I do have a little bit of faith in Judge Emmett Sullivan.

-He was the guy that was about to expose all the prosecutorial abuse against Senator Ted Stevens, Eric Holder then.
+He was the guy that was about to expose all the prosecutorial abuse against Senator Ted Stevens, Eric Holder.

-Holder pulled out the case because he knew he was going to lose, because there was prosecutorial abuse.
+Then Holder pulled out the case because he knew he was going to lose because there was prosecutorial abuse.

 That man was railroaded.